DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

   <h3>From uniform search to proposal priors</h3>

-  <p>The real bottleneck in program ERM is not verification — given a candidate program, checking whether it fits the data is easy.
-The difficult part is <strong>proposing promising candidates</strong>.
-Uniform search over programs of length $L$ assigns probability roughly $|\Sigma|^{-L}$ to any fixed target.
-A pretrained LLM changes this: conditioned on labeled examples, it places probability mass on short, structured, plausible rules suggested by the data.</p>
+  <p>The real bottleneck in program ERM is not verification.
+Given a candidate program, we can compile it, run it, and score it on examples.
+The hard part is <strong>proposal</strong>: where should the search look first?</p>

+  <p>Uniform search treats every token string of length $L$ as equally plausible, so the target receives probability roughly $|\Sigma|^{-L}$.
+A pretrained code model is not uniform.
+Conditioned on examples, it has learned to place mass on programs that look like human-written explanations: loops for length-invariant rules, stacks for brackets, modular arithmetic for primality, Gaussian elimination for parity.
+LLM-PV asks whether that prior can be harvested without trusting the LLM's answer blindly.</p>

   <div class="pull-quote">&ldquo;The LLM does not replace ERM — it makes a previously impractical ERM procedure searchable.&rdquo;</div>